-Taking into account the 3,000,000 annual deaths globally, COPD is currently the 4th leading cause of death in high-income countries and it is expected to be the third leading cause in 2020 due to a higher life expectancy and increasing air pollution (Buist et al., 2007; GOLD, 2019; Postma et al., 2015).
-However, the lung disease has been overlooked and neglected for a long time by both the public and the pharmaceutical industry.
-This neglect can be caused in part by the assumption that COPD is a self-inflicted health condition caused by smoking.
-Although smoking is the leading cause of COPD in high-income countries, over 15% of the patients are non-smokers (Buist et al., 2007).
-These non-smokers often develop COPD as a result of job or living circumstances that require them to be exposed to polluted air.
-COPD is associated with an economic burden, since the disease accounts for approximately 55% of the costs for respiratory diseases in Europe (GOLD, 2019).
+Taking into account the 3 million annual deaths caused by this condition globally, COPD is currently the fourth leading cause of death in high-income countries, and it was projected to become the third leading cause in 2020 due to higher life expectancy and increasing air pollution (Buist et al., 2007; GOLD, 2019; Postma et al., 2015).
+However, both the public and the pharmaceutical industry have long overlooked the prevalence of lung disease.
+This neglect may in part be due to the assumption that COPD is a self-inflicted health condition caused by smoking.
+Although smoking is the leading cause of COPD in high-income countries, over 15% of COPD patients are nonsmokers (Buist et al., 2007).
+Nonsmokers often develop COPD as a consequence of work or living circumstances that result in them being exposed to polluted air.
+COPD is associated with an economic burden, as the disease accounts for approximately 55% of the costs associated with respiratory diseases in Europe (GOLD, 2019).

 Causes

-COPD was the result of long term exposure to noxious gases and particles, often influenced by host factors, such as genetics, poor lung growth and hyper-responsiveness (GOLD, 2019).
-The chronic-airflow limitation in COPD was caused by a combination of small airways disease and parenchymal destruction or emphysema (Cosio-Piqueras & Cosio, 2001).
+COPD is the result of long-term exposure to noxious gases and particles and is often influenced by host factors such as genetics, poor lung growth, and hyperresponsiveness (GOLD, 2019).
+The chronic airflow limitation in COPD is caused by a combination of small airway disease and parenchymal destruction or emphysema (Cosio-Piqueras & Cosio, 2001).
 Chronic inflammation causes narrowing of the small airways and destroys the lung parenchyma.
-As a result, the alveolar attachments to the small airways weaken or disappear and the lung elastic recoil decreases (GOLD, 2019).
-This disables the airways to remain fully open during expiration (Barnes, 2004).
+As a result, the alveolar attachments to the small airways weaken or disappear, and lung elastic recoil decreases (GOLD, 2019).
+This prevents the airways from remaining fully open during expiration (Barnes, 2004).

-The understanding of risk factors for COPD remains still incomplete, and requires further investigation (GOLD, 2019).
-COPD seems to be associated with a severe hereditary deficiency of an inhibitor of serine proteases, namely alpha-1 antitrypsin, and a familial risk of airflow limitation has observed (GOLD, 2019).
+The understanding of risk factors for COPD remains incomplete, and further investigation is required (GOLD, 2019).
+COPD seems to be associated with a severe hereditary deficiency of an inhibitor of serine proteases, namely alpha-1 antitrypsin, and a familial risk of airflow limitation has been observed (GOLD, 2019).
 It remains unknown whether these genetic factors are directly responsible for COPD or markers of causal genes (Cho et al., 2010; GOLD, 2019).

 Diagnosis

-The “Standards for the Diagnosis and Treatment of Patients with COPD document” (Celli et al., 2004) is an updated version of the position papers on COPD.
-Both professionals and patients requested an update of the documents because:
+The “Standards for the Diagnosis and Treatment of Patients with COPD” (Celli et al., 2004) is an updated version of the position papers on COPD.
+Both professionals and patients requested that the documents be updated for the following reasons:

-The prevalence of COPD is increasing; and
+The prevalence of COPD is increasing;

-There have been discoveries in the field that could increase the quality of life for patients; and
+There have been discoveries in the field that could increase the quality of life for COPD patients;

-there is a need for an online document to ensure its accessibility; and
+There is a need for an online document to ensure accessibility;

-the care of COPD is now viewed as multidisciplinary; and
+The care of COPD is now viewed as multidisciplinary; and

-there are new insights regarding the habit of smoking and its effect on COPD.
+There are novel insights regarding smoking and its impact on COPD.

-COPD becomes diagnosed by measuring the extent of airflow limitation.
-In most cases, spirometry is used to measure the lung function (GOLD, 2019).
-Spirometry is more reliable than clinical descriptions, such as ‘patient produces sputum for at least 3 months in 2 consecutive years’, since COPD is a heterogeneous disease in its clinical expression (Postma et al., 2015).
-Individuals suffering from COPD generally show a variety of symptoms, commonly including shortness of breath, tightness on the chess and coughing (with mucus).
+COPD is diagnosed by measuring the extent of airflow limitation.
+In most cases, spirometry is used to measure lung function (GOLD, 2019).
+Spirometry is more reliable than clinical descriptions such as “patient produces sputum for at least 3 months in 2 consecutive years” given that COPD is heterogeneous in its clinical expression (Postma et al., 2015).
+Patients with COPD generally exhibit a variety of symptoms, including shortness of breath, tightness of the chest, and coughing (with mucus).